nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The following gives a more detailed explanation of the `find` command.

-1. If the name, role, status, date and tag fields are all missing or one of their values are invalid, a `ParserException` will be thrown and the `FindCommand` will not be executed.
+1. If the name, role, status, date and tag fields are all missing or one of their values are invalid, a `ParseException` will be thrown and the `FindCommand` will not be executed.
 2. After the successful parsing of user input into `FindCommandParser`, an `InternshipContainsKeywordPredicate` object, containing the lists of keywords specified in the user input, is created, which in turn is used to create a `FindCommand` object.
 3. Following which, the `FindCommand#execute(Model model)` method is called which eventually calls the `updateFilteredInternshipList(Predicate<Internship> predicate)` method with the `InternshipContainsKeywordPredicate` object, previously created by `FindCommandParser`, as its argument and updates the `FilteredList<Internship>` stored inside the `Model`.